-(2) The foreshore building setback area is

-to be a deep soil landscape area and

-free of any above or below ground

-structures.

-P1 1 2 National Parks Setback Not applicable.

-DI Not applicable.

-(1) Development is to be set back a

-minimum of 20 metres from any

-National Park boundary.

-(2) The setback area is to be landscaped

-with locally indigenous species.

-B13 B Coastal Cliffs Setback Not applicable.

-(1) Development must not extend beyond

-the coastal cliffs building line .
-The

-location of the coastal cliffs building line

-is shown as a heavy black line on the

-$\langle \gamma \rangle$ following figure (not to scale).

-(2) The area between the coastal cliffs

-building line and the cliff is to be free of

-any buildings or structure and

-landscaped using predominately

-indigenous vegetation.

-B14 I Main Road Setbacks Not applicable.

-(1) Development is to be set back the

-minimum indicated on the DCP Map

-Main Road Setbacks.
-The measurement

-is to be made perpendicular to the

-property boundary to the main road.

-(2) On land where the main roads setback

-is 30 metres, the front setback area:

-a) must be densely landscaped using

-locally occurring species of canopy trees

-and shrubs; and

-b) no signs are to be erected in the 30

-metre front setback area.

-- t D Design

-D1 Landscaped Open Space and Bushland The proposed covered deck is located over an

-(1) existing hard surface area and therefore the proposed development does not seek to decrease

-(1) The required minimum area of landscaped open space is shown on DCP

-ianuscapeu open space is snown on DCP
+B11 dominate the parkland setting and will incorporate generous setbacks where necessary to achieve this.
+Foreshore Building Setback Not applicable.
+Development is to be set back a minimum 15 metres from the property boundary which adjoins the waterway or waterfront reserve.
+(2) The foreshore building setback area is to be a deep soil landscape area and free of any above or below ground structures.
+B12 National Parks Setback Not applicable.
+Development is to be set back a minimum of 20 metres from any National Park boundary.
+The setback area is to be landscaped with locally indigenous species.
+B13 Coastal Cliffs Setback Not applicable.
+Development must not extend beyond the coastal cliffs building line.
+The location of the coastal cliffs building line is shown as a heavy black line on the following figure (not to scale).
+The area between the coastal cliffs building line and the cliff is to be free of any buildings or structure and landscaped using predominately indigenous vegetation.
+B14 Main Road Setbacks Not applicable.
+(1) Development is to be set back the minimum indicated on the DCP Map Main Road Setbacks.
+The measurement is to be made perpendicular to the property boundary to the main road.
+On land where the main roads setback is 30 metres, the front setback area: a) must be densely landscaped using locally occurring species of canopy trees and shrubs; and b) no signs are to be erected in the 30 metre front setback area.